-- we are exercising our functions effectively. - we are using our resources economically, efficiently and effectively. - our governance is effective for securing the above. - We also have a duty to consult on the extent to which we meet our performance requirements. - This report aims to meet these requirements within one document.
+- o we are exercising our functions effectively. - o we are using our resources economically, efficiently and effectively. - o our governance is effective for securing the above. - We also have a duty to consult on our Performance Assessment (See Appendix 5C) - This report aims to meet both these requirements in one document.